Opening Range Breakout (ORB) Strategy - Rules, Settings & Trade Examples

 Crabel runs Crabel Capital a hedge fund with around $8.5 Billion of assets under management.

-Crabel noticed that the opening range could often indicate the direction of the market for the next few hours and even potentially a multi-day move.
+Crabel noticed that the opening range could often indicate the market direction for the next few hours, trading day and even potentially a multi-day move depending on market conditions.

-One of Crabel’s discoveries was that he found the opening range breakout trade to be most effective after a Narrow Range 7 (NR7) day – a day where the range is the narrowest of the last seven days.
+One of Crabel’s discoveries when conducting market analysis was that he found the opening range breakout trade to be most effective after a Narrow Range 7 (NR7) day – a day where the range is the narrowest of the last seven days.
 This often precedes a breakout or trend day.

 So adding a screening filter that says “I will only trade the ORB after an NR7 day” can give you a better chance of getting on board a trend day.
 (DYOR here as always)